-To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before making adjustments to the machine.
+To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key before making adjustments to the machine.

 - 1. Shut down the engine, and remove the key from the ignition. - 2.
 Remove the reel drive cover.
-For instructions, refer to Removing Reel Drive Cover, page 41. - 3.
+For instructions, refer to Removing Reel Drive Cover, page 53. - 3.
 Loosen the drive chain.
-For instructions, refer to Loosening Reel Drive Chain, page 660. - 4.
+For instructions, refer to Loosening Reel Drive Chain, page 654. - 4.
 Support the inboard end of the right reel with a front-end loader and nylon slings (A) or equivalent lifting devices.